vdsm/virtual-dsm/readme.md

 ### How do I pass through the GPU?

-  To pass through your Intel GPU, add the following lines to your compose file:
+  To pass through an Intel or AMD GPU, add the following lines to your compose file:

   ```yaml
   environment: